Narrow-bandwidth Television Association

 Picture of

 Fig 3 shows the mirror drum, which could be used as a camera or flying spot scanner.
 A number of accurately located angled mirrors are affixed to the circumference of a drum.
-Each mirror is inclined at an ever-increasing angle to the previous, which allowed scanning to be performed.
-A modulated beam of light shone onto the rotating mirror surface is reflected onto a viewing surface.
-Favoured by the BBC in the 1930's the subject was illuminated by a beam of light reflected off these mirrors, a photosensitive device would then detect the light which had been reflected off the subject.
-Creative makeup was used on the artists to obtain decent pictures.
+Each mirror is inclined at an everincreasing angle to the previous, which allowed scanning to be performed.
+A modu-lated beam of light shone onto the rotating mirror surface is reflected onto a viewing surface.
+Favoured by the BBC in the 1930's the subject was illuminated by a beam of light reflected off these mirrors, a photosensitive device would then detect the light, which had been reflected off the subject.
+Because of the infra red sensitivity of the photo sensors creative makeup was needed on the artists to obtain decent pictures.
 The flying spot scanner technique is still used in broadcasting today to convert film to video for transmission.
-This is often referred to as telecine.
+This is often referred to as teleciné.

 Mirror Screw